Cyris-archernator/Weather-Api-App/README.md

 this is a step by step guide to help users to create an application of their own

 step 1:
-reserch your projects field and related emerging tech
+reserch your projects field and related emerging tech, this is then added to an porposal, and any refrences needed should be added to the appendix at the end

 step 2:
 design your layout and data as well any back end related stuff